 Platinum Group Metals (PGMs)

+The platinum group metals (PGMs) are six transitional metal elements that are chemically, physically, and anatomically similar.
 The PGMs are the densest known metal elements.
 Exceptionally rare, the six metals naturally occur in the same ore bodies.
 They are highly durable and, due to their high value, often recycled, giving them long life cycles.

 PGMs are most often used as catalysts because of their chemical stability, but they are not limited to this role.
-According to the International Platinum Group Metals Association (IPA), one quarter of all goods manufactured either contain a PGM or had a PGM play a key role in its production.
+According to the International Platinum Group Metals Association (IPA), one-quarter of all goods manufactured either contain a PGM or had a PGM play a key role in its production.

 |Melting point (°C)||1,769||1,554||1,960||2,443||2,310||3,050|